Did you know that we offer a number of different types of complementary therapy are available to patients and their carers at Rowans Hospice?

 Self-care and throwing this ‘stoic’ attitude out of the window is key.
 Self-care, self-love (the practise of Metta) “put the oxygen mask on yourself first”.
 As what kind of energy are going to give if you are burnt out yourself?

 These are lessons that I have learnt and am learning continuously.
 It is with love and gratitude that I am able to hold a safe space and pass on some of these things to Carers and Patients at The Living Well Centre.

 Namaste: I respect you for all that you are and I respect me for all that I am.”

 We are so grateful to our volunteers and our community that have made it possible to offer outstanding care to our community for the past 25 years.
 However since we opened our doors the needs and demands of our community has changed.
 This is why we have launched the Silver Jubilee Appeal.

-Please pledge to do one thing for Rowans Silver Jubilee Appeal to make sure that Rowans Hospice is still able to meet the needs of our community tomorrow.
+Please support Rowans Silver Jubilee Appeal to make sure that Rowans Hospice is still able to meet the needs of our community tomorrow.